sung-kim/pluto/README.md

   for the pet submodule.
 These packages are available in distribution repositories, or could be installed by building LLVM and Clang from sources.
   On a Fedora distribution, these could be typically installed with:
-  $ dnf -y install llvm-devel clang-devel
+  `dnf -y install llvm-devel clang-devel`

 - LLVM FileCheck is used for Pluto's test suite.
-(On a Fedora, this is part of the 'llvm' package.)
+   - On Fedora, included in package `llvm`
+   - On Ubuntu, included in package `llvm-<ver>-tools` (where `<ver>` is the LLVM version)

 - GMP (GNU multi precision arithmetic library) is needed by ISL (one of the included libraries).
-If it's not already on your system, it can be installed easily with, for eg., 'sudo yum -y install gmp gmp-devel' on a Fedora ('sudo apt-get install libgmp3-dev' or something similar on an Ubuntu).
+If it's not already on your system, it can be installed easily with, for eg., `sudo yum -y install gmp gmp-devel` on a Fedora (`sudo apt-get install libgmp10 libgmp3-dev` or something similar on an Ubuntu).

 Pluto includes all polyhedral libraries that it depends on.
 See pet/README for pet's pre-requisites.